Overview of Credit System

 A: Yes.
 It is appropriate for an accounting of how the commercial support will be spent to be included in the written agreement between the provider and the commercial supporter.
 Most commercial supporters require reconciliation of funds post event.

-Q: What is the difference between a supporter and a sponsor?
+Q: What is the difference between a supporter and a provider?

-A: The sponsor of any UC San Diego accredited CME activity is always UC San Diego.
-Activities may be jointly sponsored by UC San Diego and other institutions, providing they meet requirements for Joint Sponsorship.
+A: The provider of any UC San Diego accredited CME activity is always UC San Diego.
+Activities may be jointly provided by UC San Diego and other institutions, providing they meet requirements for Joint Providership.

 Note: Commercial interests can never be sponsors of a CME activity and use of the word “sponsor” to refer to a commercial interest who provided direct or in-kind donations to an activity is not in compliance with ACCME standards.
 An appropriate term for any commercial interest, non-commercial interest, individual, foundation, etc. who has given a direct or in-kind donation to an activity is “supporter.”